 One of the great things about collecting miles and points is being able to share Big Travel with Small Money with the important people in our lives.
 Emily and I have created wonderful memories by treating our friends and family to trips they otherwise would not have been able to afford.

-Readers have asked if they can use hotel points or free night certificates to book hotel stays for friends and family without traveling with them.
+Readers have asked if they can use hotel points or weekend night certificates to book hotel stays for friends and family without traveling with them.
 I’ve written about booking award flights for others with miles, but can you do the same with hotels?